 So how do you prepare for interrailing when you don’t know what to expect and have very little idea of what you’re going to do there?
 These were the first questions I asked myself, and after hours of reading blogs and advice, I managed to put together a vague list.
 Although I’m still fairly clueless, this ‘vague list’ has managed to fill a bag twice the size of me.
 I think I may have slightly over packed.
 I’m not sure gluten-free pasta and nuts can be counted as the bare essentials.

-I’m going to be traveling for the next 17 days with my uni housemates Beth, Lucy and Harrie.
-For our trip we have the travel 5 within 10 days ticket, limiting our travel options and allowing us to plan out days and book hostels well in advance.
+I’m going to be travelling for the next 17 days with my uni housemates Beth, Lucy and Harrie.
+For our trip we have the travel 5 within 10 days ticket, our limited travel days mean we need an organised plan and have allowed us to plan out days and book hostels well in advance.

-Despite this I made it to Sheffield, only to discover that Beth had put her name the wrong way around on her flight information.
-Luckily she managed to befriend a women on the helpline and save herself a £160 fine.
-I hope we are getting all our mistakes out of the way now before we leave and this isn’t a sign of what’s to come.
+Despite this I made it to Sheffield, only to discover that Beth had accidentally put her name the wrong way around on her flight information.
+Luckily she managed to befriend the women on the helpline and save herself a £160 fine.
+I hope all our mistakes are out of the way, and this isn’t a sign of what’s to come.
 I feel this might be wishful thinking.